surajfale/notes-tasks/docs/ARCHITECTURE.md

 ## Overview

-A production-ready web application for managing notes and tasks, built using Flutter Web frontend and Node.js backend with MongoDB Atlas.
+A production-ready web application for managing notes and tasks, built using SvelteKit frontend and Node.js backend with MongoDB Atlas.
 The application features JWT authentication, complete CRUD operations for lists, notes, and tasks, with a responsive Material Design UI.

 ## System Architecture